TeamCodeStream/codestream-guide/docs/src/workflow/discuss-code.md

 CodeStream recognizes these situations and includes the original version of the code block (i.e. at the time the codemark was created), the current version, and a diff.
-You can also use the “Apply” button to apply the code block in your editor.

 ![Compare and Apply](../assets/images/CodemarkWithDiff1.png)

-Keep in mind that with CodeStream you can discuss any line of code, in any source file, at any time, even if it’s code that you just typed into your editor and haven’t yet saved or committed.
+Keep in mind that with CodeStream you can discuss any line of code, in any source file, at any time, even if it’s code that you just typed into your editor and haven’t yet committed.
 CodeStream allows you to discuss code at the very earliest stages of the development process.

 ## Resolving Codemarks